 'In Chinese power struggles a mudslinging contest is played out internally in which life and death are at stake.
 That is because it lacks the democratic, fair means known as elections adopted by the overwhelming majority of countries'

-Nakazawa doesn't beat around the bush.
-His first sentence makes an arresting general statement about the nature of Chinese power struggles.
-Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the sentence.
-The verb, 演じられる enjirareru 'be played out', is in the present tense and states a generalisation.
+Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the first sentence.
+The verb, 演じられる enjirareru 'be played out' (in the present tense) states a generalisation.
 It is in the passive voice.

-The next sentence presents the perceived reason for this situation.
+The second sentence presents the perceived reason for this situation.
 It ends in the dogmatic locution ためだ tame da 'it's because'.

-In more sober Japanese, the two sentences could be lumped together:
+In more sober Japanese, the two sentences could easily be lumped together:

 'Because it lacks the democratic, fair means known as elections adopted by the overwhelming majority of countries, in Chinese power struggles a mudslinging contest is played out internally in which life and death are at stake'

-When combined, the sentences read relatively smoothly and give an impression of reason.
-They stand in stark contrast with Nakazawa's dramatic opening.
+The combined sentences read relatively smoothly and give an impression of reason.
+The effect is very different from Nakazawa's dramatic opening.

-The next sentence immediately presents an example in support of the author's contention:
+The next sentence presents an example in support of the author's contention:

 'The furious struggle revolving around the original member of the top leadership, Zhou Yongkang, and the original chief of Chongqing city, Bo Xilai, was a good example of this'

-Since the example is drawn from the past, the sentence uses past tense (だった datta 'was').
+Since the example is drawn from the past, the sentence is in past tense (だった datta 'was').

 The passage then introduces the 'weapons' used in this struggle.
 This is split into two sentences.
 The first is a dramatic-sounding sentence type known in Japanese as 'noun-stopped' (体言止め taigen-dome); the second is little more than a fragment: